gulfiliz/gulfiliz.github.io/_posts/2025-08-27-spontaneous-symmetry-breaking-deep.md

 $$m_A = ev$$

-The photon has acquired a mass!
+The photon has acquired a mass.

 The Goldstone boson $$\pi$$ has become the longitudinal polarization of the massive $$A_\mu$$.

-Before SSB: massless photon (2 degrees of freedom)
-+ complex scalar (2 degrees of freedom)
-= 4 degrees of freedom
+Before SSB: massless photon (2 degrees of freedom) plus complex scalar (2 degrees of freedom), total 4 degrees of freedom.

-After SSB: massive photon (3 degrees of freedom)
-+ real scalar $$h$$ (1 degree of freedom)
-= 4 degrees of freedom ✓
+After SSB: massive photon (3 degrees of freedom) plus real scalar $$h$$ (1 degree of freedom), total 4 degrees of freedom. ✓

 Degrees of freedom are conserved.
-The Goldstone boson is not lost — it becomes the longitudinal mode of the gauge boson.
+The Goldstone boson is not lost.
+It becomes the longitudinal mode of the gauge boson.

 ---